Margaret Dumont: With the Marx Brothers

-Dumont's character would often give a short, startled or confused reaction to these insults, but appeared to forget them quickly.
+Dumont's character would usually give a short, startled or confused reaction to these insults, but always appeared to forget them quickly.

 In his one-man show at New York's Carnegie Hall in 1972, Groucho mentioned Dumont's name and got a burst of applause.
 He falsely informed the audience that she rarely understood the humor of their scenes and would ask him, "Why are they laughing, Julie?" ("Julie" being her nickname for Julius, Groucho's birth name).
-Dumont was so important to the success of the Marx Brothers films, she was one of the few people Groucho mentioned in his short acceptance speech for an honorary Oscar in 1974.
+Dumont was so important to the success of the Marx Brothers films that she was one of the few people Groucho mentioned in his short acceptance speech for an honorary Oscar in 1974.
 (The others were Harpo and Chico, their mother Minnie, and Groucho's companion Erin Fleming.
 Zeppo and Gummo Marx, who were both alive at the time, were not mentioned, though Jack Lemmon, who introduced Groucho, mentioned all four brothers who appeared with Dumont on film.)

 In most of her interviews and press profiles, Dumont preserved the myth of her on-screen character: the wealthy, regal woman who never quite understood the jokes.
 However, in a 1942 interview with the World Wide Features press syndicate, Dumont said, "Scriptwriters build up to a laugh but they don't allow any pause for it.
 That's where I come in.
 I ad lib—it doesn't matter what I say—just to kill a few seconds so you can enjoy the gag.
 I have to sense when the big laughs will come and fill in, or the audience will drown out the next gag with its own laughter. ...
 I'm not a stooge, I'm a straight lady.
 There's an art to playing straight.
 You must build up your man, but never top him, never steal the laughs from him."

 For decades, film critics and historians have theorized that because Dumont never broke character or smiled at Groucho's jokes, she did not "get" the Marxes' humor.
 On the contrary, Dumont, a seasoned stage professional, maintained her "straight" appearance to enhance the Marxes' comedy.
 In 1965, shortly before Dumont's death, The Hollywood Palace featured a recreation of "Hooray for Captain Spaulding" (from the Marxes' 1930 film Animal Crackers) in which Dumont can be seen laughing at Groucho's ad-libs—proving that she got the jokes.

 Writing about Dumont's importance as a comic foil in 1998, film critic Andrew Sarris wrote "Groucho's confrontations with Miss Dumont seem much more the heart of the Marxian matter today than the rather loose rapport among the three brothers themselves."

 Dumont's acting style, especially in her early films, reflected the classic theatrical tradition of projecting to the back row (for example, trilling the "r" for emphasis).
 She had a classical operatic singing voice that screenwriters eagerly used to their advantage.